cyk990422/YongkangCheng.github.io/index.md

 ## 💪 Activites
 -  1 paper is subbmitted to ICLR 2025.
--  1 paper is subbmitted to AAAI 2025.
+-  1 paper is subbmitted to AAAI 2025. (initial score: 7, 6, 6)
--  1 paper is subbmitted to 3DV 2025.
 -  2 papers are subbmitted to Pattern Recognation.

 {% include_relative _includes/publications.md %}